1 Introduction

 You can also define the default value of the widget which will be predefined as initial value when opening your data grid page.

-Drop-down filter allows users to match enumeration values or a predefined string attribute.
-To configure the available options when you press the drop-down filter, you need to manually add them in the options list:
+Drop-down filter allows users to match enumeration values, Boolean attributes, or an association attribute.
+To configure the available options when you press the drop-down filter, you can manually add them to the options list or select Automatic options to automatically load the values:

 When adding a new option, the following properties are required: